-Applicant Eligibility:
+Applicant Eligibility

-Humanities-focused, DC-based 501(c)(3) nonprofit organizations with annual budgets of \$2 million or less are eligible to apply.
-These organizations must have an explicit mission and track record of working in the humanities.
-Eligible non-profit organizations may include community & cultural heritage organizations, museums, historic sites, preservation and historical societies, and education organizations with a significant humanities focus.
+Humanities-driven, DC-based 501(c)(3) nonprofit organizations whose primary mission is to serve youth are eligible to apply.
+These organizations must have an explicit mission and track record working in the humanities and serving youth populations (age 11 to 24).
+Eligible non-profit organizations may include youth-focused community & cultural heritage organizations, children's museums, and education organizations with a significant humanities focus.

-This does not include organizations that occasionally tackle or delve into humanities-based themes or activities, and usually does not include organizations with a primary mission of creating or performing arts.
-We use the following definition: "The term 'humanities' includes, but is not limited to, the study and interpretation of the following: 'language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."
+This does not include organizations that occasionally tackle or delve into humanitiesbased themes or activities.
+Organizations with a primary mission of creating or performing arts, or organizations focused on general education or tutoring are typically ineligible as well.
+We use the following definition of humanities: "The term 'humanities' includes, but is not limited to, the study and interpretation of the following: 'language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."
 (National Endowment for the Humanities (NEH)